 - Additional toppings (optional): chocolate syrup, chocolate chips, powdered sugar, whipped cream, ice cream, strawberries, caramel, etc.

 - Add the honey and butter into a medium size coffee mug.

 - Heat the honey and butter in the microwave until melted.
 Stir to combine.

-- Combine the water, vanilla, and salt with the honey and butter mixture.
+- Combine the vanilla and salt with the honey and butter mixture.
 Stir well.

-- Mix the flour and cocoa powder with the wet ingredients until the mixture is brown and smooth.
+- Mix the flour and cocoa powder with the wet ingredients until well combined.